Ilford HP5 · 35mm · James Bogue

 I tried it.
 Two weeks with an agent framework.
 Skill routing intercepted my services.
 Sandbox configs diverged from the repo.
 Session context went stale.
 Sub-agents could not drive tool chains.
 Every new capability required debugging the framework before reaching the actual code.

-Two hours to get it working.
-It shipped.
+Two hours to get it working, and it shipped.

 The architecture that works in production is boring.
 One operator agent that understands the business context.
 A set of services that each do exactly one thing.
 The operator calls the services.
 The services return results.
 The human steers.